Meditation for Siblings and Families

 The small skill is the gap.

 A child may still feel angry when a sibling grabs the blue marker.
 The practice may help them notice “hot face” or “tight fists” before yelling.
 That gap does not cure sibling rivalry or guarantee better behavior.
-Small school-based mindfulness trials have linked mindfulness instruction with attention and emotional-regulation gains, but study designs, ages, and outcomes vary, so treat the findings as suggestive rather than sibling-specific source.
+Small school-based mindfulness trials have linked mindfulness instruction with attention and emotional-regulation gains, but study designs, ages, and outcomes vary, so treat the findings as suggestive rather than sibling-specific NIH research.

 For siblings, the useful technique is the one they can repeat without a lecture: one cue, one timer, and one known ending.